 4. Spanish speakers in the Caribbean

 The Caribbean region is home to many independent nations and overseas territories.
-In this place, Spanish is not a language people typically speak.
+Spanish is not a common language in these places.

 Spanish is only authorized on three islands (Cuba, Dominican Republic, and Puerto Rico).
 The two are independent, while Puerto Rico is a part of the US.